 In the event of a legal process, the Insured Party shall submit a claim for case-related costs and compensation for other expenses to the counterparty.
 This claim must in principle be pursuant to the Dispute Act insofar as there is a basis for this.
 Awarded case-related costs and compensation for other expenses shall accrue to the Company to an amount equivalent to that paid out under the policy.
-The Company may demand that the Insured Party’s claim for court costs and compensation for other costs is transferred to it.
+The Company may demand that the Insured Party's claim for legal costs and compensation for other expenses be assigned to the Company.

 8 RESOLUTION BY TRIBUNAL

 If the Insured Party disagrees with a decision to close a case or not pursue a claim further, they may request that the decision is reviewed by the Company’s independent tribunal.
-The complaint may be submitted to:
+Complaints may be submitted to:

 The tribunal consists of three persons, of which at least one member should have a background in a consumer organisation or in the public sector working on consumer issues, and at least one member should have legal expertise.
 Resolution by tribunal is free of charge to the complainant.